 - Bleeding from the nose or epistaxis is normal for several days after surgery.
-Severe bleeding is extremely rare and could be the sign of an underlying bleeding disorder
+Severe bleeding is extremely rare and could be a sign of an underlying bleeding disorder

 - Infection is rare but almost all patients feel as though they have contracted a head cold.
-True infection is associated with a throbbing sinus headache.
+True infections is associated with a throbbing sinus headache

 A General Anaesthetic is best for the patient who will be asleep for approximately 15 minutes.

 Dr Wallace performs the turbinate cautery via each nostril.
 There are no incisions.
-He makes a linear electrocautery burn along each inferior turbinate in several places.
+A linear electrocautery burn is made along each inferior turbinate.

-There should be no significant pain but there will be quite severe nasal blockage for 7 to 10 days.
-You can use decongestant nose sprays (Drixine® or Otrivine®) or tablets (Sudafed® or Demazin®) but they will be only partly successful.
+There should be no significant pain but there will be quite severe nasal blockage for 7 -10 days.
+You can use decongestant nose sprays (Drixine or Otrivine) or tablets (Sudafed or Demazine) but they will only be partly successful.

-The cost of the two post-op visits is included as part of the cost of the operation.
+The cost of the 2 post-op visits is included as part of the cost of the operation.